 Lucy Turner is a PhD candidate in Historical Musicology at Columbia University, where she began in 2016.
-Originally from North Carolina, Lucy holds a Bachelor of Music degree in violin performance with a concentration in musicology from Vanderbilt University.
-At Vanderbilt, she completed an honors thesis entitled "Music in a Familiar Accent: Linguistic Rhythm as Nationalist Sentiment in the Sibelius, Enescu, and Janáček."
+Originally from North Carolina, she holds a Bachelor of Music degree in violin performance with a concentration in musicology from Vanderbilt University’s Blair School of Music.
+At Vanderbilt, she completed an honors thesis entitled "Music in a Familiar Accent: Linguistic Rhythm as Nationalist Sentiment in Sibelius, Enescu, and Janáček."
 She also holds a Master of Music degree in violin performance from Boston University.

 At Columbia, Lucy has taught Masterpieces of Western Music in the Core curriculum, where she enjoys introducing students to the historical, artistic, and cultural complexity surrounding Western art music.
 She also served as the Finance and Administration Officer for the music department’s Organization of Music Graduate Students (OMGS) for 2020.
 For the 2021-22 academic year, she is the Teaching Assistant for the undergraduate History of Western Music courses.